Weilory/JavaScript-HTML5-Canvas/docs/documentation.md

 		open `draw.css`, add background image.
 	</li>
 	<li>
-		open `draw.js`, use const to collect your app, add listen to click, if clicked, set the mode (better to increment 1 from last one), remember to call turn_off() and assign esp to false.
+		open `draw.js`, use const to collect your app, add listen to click, if clicked, set the mode (better to increment 1 from last one), remember to call turn_off() and assign esp and isolate.
 	</li>
 	<li>
 		define a op_ function, which draws the element based on mouse vertex.